TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/45 - Romans/Romans 10/Romans 10.17.md

 ---

-So belief [cometh] of hearing, and hearing by the word of Christ.
+So faith comes by hearing, and hearing by the word of God.